iamronaldlaban/Bayesian-Matting/README.md

 ## Installation and Execution

-1. For MATLAB implementation no additional library functions are necessary to be installed
+1. For MATLAB implementation no additional library functions are necessary to be installed.

 2. For Python implementation the following modules should be installed.
 ```sh